-“I was already interested in development cooperation during my bachelor studies and wrote my final thesis on the question of how tourism can be an opportunity for sustainable development in Nepal.
-For my thesis I interviewed Prof. Kurt Luger, who is a Nepal expert and the chairman of the NGO Ökohimal Österreich.
-We got along very well and ultimately this interview led to my internship in Nepal.
+“I first came to Nepal for an internship with EcoHimal Nepal in 2015.
 During the four months in Nepal I learned an incredible amount about people’s lives and the challenges they face every day.
-I also developed a deep respect for the lifestyles and cultures of the Himalaya.
 When the earthquakes shook the country, I was directly affected and experienced both the destruction and the incredible solidarity of people.
-This experience left its mark on me and deepened my relationship with Nepal.
 After returning home I collected donations to repair the school in the village where I lived at that time and kept on returning to Nepal ever since.
-In total I have spent almost a year in the country and built up a good network of friends.
-Today I work as a consultant in development cooperation.
-I am keen to develop and promote own projects with Ecohimal that really have impact on the people!”
+In total I have spent almost a year in the country and built up a good network.
+Today I am living and working in Nepal as a consultant for a German organisarion.
+I am keen to develop and promote own projects with EcoHimal that really have impact on the people!”

 “I started getting involved with EcoHimal before I even went to Nepal, as I had an interest in the region, its people, and their lives.
 Since then, I have been to the country myself and am pleased that I can contribute to making a difference for the people in Nepal through my work on the organization’s external image and graphic design.
 I work as an architect and live in Freiburg.”